Nonminimal Derivative Coupling Cosmology and the Speed of Gravitational Waves: Gravitational Waves Constraint over NDC

 The functions $K(\phi,X)$ and $G_i(\phi,X)$ are generic; $X\equiv-\frac{1}{2}\nabla^{\mu}\phi\nabla_{\mu}\phi$ is the kinetic term; the notation $G_{i,X}$ represents the derivative of $G_{i}$ with respect to $X$.
 Thus, we see that NDC is the particular case of Horndeski for which $K(\phi,X)=2X$, $G_3=0$, $G_4=1/8\pi$, and $G_5=G_5(\phi)$ is such that $dG_5/d\phi=\kappa$.
 This last equality is obtained by integrating by parts the $G_5$ term of Horndeski when $G_5=G_5(\phi)$ and comparing it with \eqref{lagr}, discarding surfaces terms.

-For recent reviews of Horndeski theory, see \cite{Kobayashi_2019,HEISENBERG20191}.
+For reviews of Horndeski theory, see \cite{Kobayashi_2019,HEISENBERG20191}.
 For the present purposes, we must remember that Horndeski theory is the most general covariant scalar-tensor gravitational theory in four dimensions with second-order equations of motion.
 This means that in four dimensions, including only one extra degree of freedom, which is the scalar field $\phi$, under very reasonable assumptions we are lead unavoidably to Horndeski theory.
 The second-order equations of motion guarantee that Ostrogradsky's instability is avoided.
 Hence, in particular, those are features of NDC as well.

 The perturbative analysis of \eqref{horndact} was first developed in \cite{Felice_2012} and then in \cite{Bellini_2014} a deeper comprehension of those perturbations and their relation with structure formation (with lots of particular cases and examples) was presented.
-According to them, the squared speed of gravitational waves is given by:
+According to \cite{Bellini_2014}, the squared speed of gravitational waves in Horndeski gravity is given by:

 which, for the present case, reduces to a much simpler form: